Add Custom Domains

 plash_deploy

-export PLASH_APP_ID='my-awesome-app'
+export PLASH_APP_NAME='my-awesome-app'

-You cannot choose a PLASH_APP_ID
+You cannot choose a PLASH_APP_NAME

 that has been taken by another user.
 If you do, you’ll receive an error when you run plash_deploy.